 Sole Source Procurement

-The Board of Regents has acknowledged there are occasions when products/services must be purchased from one specific source or manufacturer.
-If a request is made to purchase a product produced by only one supplier, yet several sources can provide a similar product, the request will be subject to the normal bid process.
-Should you request that products/services be purchased on a sole source basis, it must meet one of the criteria shown below.
+The Board of Regents has acknowledged that there are occasions when products or services must be purchased from one specific source or manufacturer.
+If a request is made to purchase a product or service from only one supplier, yet several sources can provide a similar product, the request will be subject to the normal bid process.
+Should you request that products or services be purchased on a sole source basis, it must meet one of the criteria shown below.
 You must provide a written explanation, commonly referred to as a "sole source justification", to support your request.
+Use the Sole Source Request Form to submit your request.
 The four most commonly accepted sole source justifications are outlined below.
-Such justifications have been accepted with proper supporting documentation.

-A sole source request must be included in the Purchasing Notes section of the web requisition or supporting documentation should be forwarded to Procurement Services referencing the order.
+To request a sole source use the Sole Source Request Form and email to Procurement Services at email@example.com or include as an attachment on a non-catalog requisition in Workday.
 Final determination as to whether products/services will be purchased on a sole source basis will be made by the Procurement Services Department, in consultation with the requester.
 Your sole source documentation will remain on file as part of the official procurement documents and may be subject to audit or review by interested parties.